 However, many charter schools have no awareness of the program.
 The few that do usually cannot participate because they lack the capacity to effectively order, process and store large amounts of food for their students.

-The Co-op is now managed by Partnerships to Uplift Communities (PUC).
-PUC works with B4YM to manage all logistics involved in getting the finished meals to your students.
-There is no out of pocket cost to your charter school to participate in the Co-op.
+The Co-op is now managed by Schools in Action School Food Program (SIA) based in Los Angeles.
+SIA works with B4YM to manage all logistics involved in getting the finished meals to your students.
+B4YM receives no compensation from SIA or any Co-op schools for utilizing or processing of and USDA Foods.
+There is no upfront or out of pocket cost to your charter school to participate in the Co-op.
 A single page application and MOU are the only required forms for entry.
-There is no additional work involved for your staff once enrolled.
 The Co-op staff will handle all paperwork, order the food, arrange transportation, and monitor compliance.
-Better 4 You Meals will pick up, store and ensure the safety and quality of all purchased food.
-Each school member receives regular reports on food ordered, including their projected credit statements
+Better 4 You Meals as a State approved processor will pick up, store and ensure the safety and quality of all purchased food.
+Each school member receives regular reports on food ordered, including their projected credit statements.

-The Co-0p and B4YM take advantage of all commodity purchase opportunities, therefore maximizing the monetary credit available to your organization.
-Currently, over 75 charter schools participate in the Co-Op and in 2013-14 they collectively received over $1 million dollars in monetary credits back to their schools.
+The Co-op and B4YM take advantage of all commodity purchase opportunities, therefore maximizing the monetary credit available to your organization.
+Currently, over 75 charter schools participate in the Co-Op for 2018-19 and they collectively have almost $1 million dollars in monetary credits available to their schools.

 Download the B4YM USDA Commodity Flyer by clicking on the icon here.